Topology of leaves for minimal laminations by hyperbolic surfaces: Introduction

 \paragraph{ {\bf Organization of the paper --}} The paper is structured as follows: Section~\ref{s.Preliminaries} covers preliminary material related to compact hyperbolic surfaces, towers of coverings of such surfaces and properties of their inverse limits.
 In Section~\ref{s.illustration} we present some illustrative examples, motivating the techniques and pointing out some differences with the foliation setting, it closes with some explainations on how the general results will be obtained.
 Section~\ref{s.toolbox} develops the necessary tools to control the geometry of the finite covers (in particular, the general version: Theorem \ref{t.finitecovering} of the relative version of residual finitness is obtained).
 In Section~\ref{s.admissible} we define an abstract object, an \emph{admissible tower of coverings}, which enables us to control the topology of leaves of a lamination.
 The notion of forest of surfaces is also introduced.
 Section \ref{s.including_forest} is the technical heart of the paper: we prove there Proposition \ref{p.forestinclusion}, which allows us to construct towers of finite coverings admissible with respect to any forest of surfaces.
 Finally, in Section \ref{s.final_proof} we construct the necessary forests of surfaces in order to prove Theorems \ref{t.uno} and \ref{t.tres}; the constructions there are flexible and allow to make other examples that the reader can pursue if desired.

 { \paragraph{ {\bf Acknowledgements --}} It is a pleasure to thank Henry Wilton whose answer to our question in MathOverflow, which contained a first sketch of proof of Theorem \ref{teo.apendice} (see \cite{HW}), has been very important for the completion of our work.
 Gilbert Hector kindly communicated to us Blanc's thesis, we are thankful to him.
-Finally we thank Fernando Alcalde, Pablo Lessa, Jes\'us \'Alvarez Lopez, Paulo Gusm\~ao and Carlos Meni\~no for useful discussions. }
+Finally we thank Fernando Alcalde, Pablo Lessa, Jes\'us \'Alvarez Lopez, Paulo Gusm\~ao and Carlos Meni\~no for useful discussions.
+Last but not least we wish to thank the referee for his/her valuable comments that allowed us to improve the presentation of this work. }